narfman0/magnet/site-customization.rst

 -----

 The magnet website is flexible in choosing any bootstrap compatible theme.
-Many free themes are housed on bootswatch.com.
-Navigating to bootswatch, the user can see many themes scrolling down.
+Many free themes are housed on bootswatch_.
+Navigating to bootswatch_, the user can see many themes scrolling down.
 Upon finding a theme of interest, at the top navigation bar note the Themes pull down menu, which allows the user to pick a theme for a more in depth look.